ankurrajw/Pi-Pupil-Detection/README.md

 ![Image](overview.png)

 ## Basic requirements
-Since the development was done on both Windows and Raspberry Pi, parts of code can be run as standalone software.
+Since the development was done offline (on Windows) and on the Raspberry Pi, parts of code can be run as standalone software.
-To have the complete eye tracking experience with the [eye tracker](https://github.com/Lifestohack/masterthesis-eye-tracker/tree/master/models), the eye tracker has to be put together first.
+To have the complete eye tracking experience with the [Eye-Tracker](https://github.com/Lifestohack/masterthesis-eye-tracker/tree/master/models), the eye tracking hardware has to be put together first (see above).

 ## Project structure
 ```